 Who is Jane Campion, the only woman nominated for an Oscar for best direction for Power of the Dog?

-The movie The Power of the Dog leads the nominations for oscars 2022after obtaining 12, among them, that of best directionwhich was in charge of Jane Campion.
+The movie The Power of the Dog leads the nominations for oscars 2022after obtaining 12, among them, that of best addresswhich was in charge of Jane Campion.

 Behind this film are duneswith 10 nominations, Belfast and Westside Storywith 7 each, and king richardwith 6 candidates.